neurodata/neurodata.io/content/about/agreements.md

 - *PhD students*: submit a first author publication once per each of the last three years of the PhD
 - *Postdocs*: submit a first author publication once per year

+> We fully support and encourage including quotes in our papers; and, we aspire to include quotes from individuals with diverse backgrounds who live(d) the highest moral standards and serve as role models for us.

 ##### Conferences